lfsanche/academic-kickstart/content/links/nbgrader.md

     C:\Users\your-name\path-home-course> nbgrader quickstart <course101>
     ```

     Of course, you can use another course name.
 A folder course101 has been created into path-home-course.
 There are two elements: a folder source and a py file (nbgrader_config).
-You can drop all elements inside source folder, but NOT the folder
+You can drop all elements inside source folder, but NOT the folder.

+    NOTE: nbgrader makes a few assumptions about how your assignment files are organized.

+            Course101/
+            |- gradebook.db
+            |- nbgrader_config.db
+            |- source/
+                |- ps1/
+                    ps1.ipynb
+                |- ps2/
+                    ps2.ipynb

 3. Get inside the folder course101 and launch a noteobook

     ```
     C:\Users\your-name\path-home-course\course101> jupyter noteobook
     ```